canonical/kafka-k8s-operator/docs/tutorial/manage-passwords.md

 #### Retrieve the password

-Similarly to the Charmed Apache Kafka, the `data-integrator` also exposes an action to retrieve the credentials, e.g.:
+Similarly to the Charmed Apache Kafka K8s, the `data-integrator` also exposes an action to retrieve the credentials, e.g.:

 ```shell
 juju run data-integrator/leader get-credentials